chanuu123/Covid19-Vaccination-SQL-Analysis/README.md

 ## Countries with Highest Death Count per Population

-- The United States recorded the highest total number of Covid-19 deaths, reflecting both its large population and the significant spread of the virus within its borders.
+* Query Analysis: The United States recorded the highest total number of COVID-19 deaths, a reflection of both its large population and the widespread transmission of the virus.

-- Findings: Although the US had a relatively advanced healthcare system, the sheer volume of cases overwhelmed the system, leading to a high number of fatalities.
+* Findings: Despite having a relatively advanced healthcare system, the sheer scale of infections overwhelmed resources, resulting in a significantly high number of fatalities.

 ## Breaking it down by Continent
 ```SQL